postageapp/configature/README.md

       end
     end

-Where that defines a single namespace in the configuration.
+In this case a single namespace is defined.
 When instantiated the configuration values can be read:

     config = MyConfig.new
     config.example.argument
     # => 'value'

+This can also be accessed through a factory method that provides convenient
+defaults:

+    Config.example.argument
+    # => 'value'

+In most cases this can be adequate.
+The `MyConfig.new` approach allows specifying which config file to load and which environment to read from, something that may be important in some situations.

+The default is to load from `ENV`, the main environment, and `config/` relative to `Rails.root` if `Rails` is defined.

 This value can be overridden with the environment variable `EXAMPLE_ARGUMENT` or in a config file `config/example.yml` under the `argument:` key.